biogeochemistry/LakeTranRS/simulations/10_9x9x9x9/README.md

     interesting, and the model does not crash
   * At the base (5), the **responses** are about at the middle in scale
-	  * makes sure that when keeping 3 dimensions at the base level 5, we can maximise the contrast (dynamic range) of the last dimension.
+	  * Makes sure that when keeping 3 dimensions at the base level 5, we can maximise the contrast (dynamic range) of the last dimension.
 For example, with levels AT1-AT9 but fixing WS5 TP5 DOC5, none of the last three (WS5, TP5, DOC5) should not dominate how AT1-9 plays a role if any.

 ## Levels